Updated on July 22, 2018

 - Fee: $20.
 Accepted: money order or a check (the address on the check must match the license), and credit card.
-To pay by credit card, you can include a note and AAA will call.
+To pay by credit card, you can include a note (“I'd like to pay by credit card.
+My phone number is (xxx) xxx-xxxx” and an employee from AAA will call you and process the credit card by phone.)
 They don't want you to include the details on the form and there's no information about credit card payments online.

 - Foreign Address (If known): This field is REQUIRED but mislabeled.
 I left it blank because I didn't know the address yet and had to redo my application because this was missing.
 At a minimum, include the countries you are visiting on this line.

 Recap: My application was returned for the following mistakes: a) not signed on the back of the photos, b) payment was rejected because my check had a different address than my drivers license and c) I did not fill out the “if known” address, even though I didn't know the address.

 What is this?
 There are 2 different drivers permits.
 You need to check the country list in order to choose the correct one.
 The Inter-American Drivers Permit is mainly for South America.
 If you're going anywhere else, you probably want the International Driver's Permit.
 This, I was told, was why you need to fill in the “Foreign Address (if known)” field so they can be sure you are getting the correct one.
 This could be improved by simply changing the field to “Foreign Address or Countries (required)”.

 So do I really need an International Drivers License or not?